Top C# Interview Questions

 C#Lambda ExpressionsDelegates

 Lambda expressions are concise anonymous functions using `=>` syntax, often used with delegates or LINQ.
+Example:

 Func square = x => x * x;